 As a result of whitening teeth with strips is temporary, you should try other permanent tooth whitening procedures according to your dentist’s suggestion.

-Can you use whitening strips with a retainer?
+Why can you use whitening strips with a retainer?

 Retainers are used after treatment with braces is completed.
 They hold your teeth in position so that they can’t go back to the old position.
 A retainer can be fixed or removable.
 You can’t use whitening strips with fixed retainers.

 Applying whitening strips with braces not only gives you an uneven color of teeth but also discolor braces.
-Moreover, it can damage the normal teeth structure.
+Moreover, it can damage the normal tooth structure.
 So, you should avoid the strip with braces.